GeoCat/qgis-bridge-plugin/docs/source/supported_symbology.rst

 .. figure:: img/labelbackground.png

-The folowing options from the :guilabel:`Background` group of parameters are supported:
+The following options from the :guilabel:`Background` group of parameters are supported:

 - Size X